 “He used his celebrity status to do good for the Puerto Rican community and all youth,” said Rep. Nydia Velázquez, a decades long friend of Torres at the time of his death.

-Boxing was not far from his life, as he was appointed director of the New York State Athletic Commission from 1984 to 1988, and then presided over the World Boxing Organization from 1990 to 1995.
+Boxing did not remain far from his life, as he was appointed Director of the New York State Athletic Commission from 1984 to 1988, and then presided over the World Boxing Organization (WBO) from 1990 to 1995.

 Torres remained active writing for newspapers in the United States, including La Prensa in New York and El Mundo in San Juan, shining as a representative figure of Puerto Ricans who live in the Big Apple.